 When purchasing Eventbrite Tickets, attendee, purchaser, and order information are stored and managed by Eventbrite.

-We make use of certain API keys, in order to provide specific features.
+We make use of certain API keys, to provide specific features.

-These API keys may include the following third party services: Google Maps, Meetup, PayPal, and Eventbrite (API key, auth URL and Client Secret).
+These API keys may include the following third-party services: Google Maps, PayPal, Eventbrite, Event Tickets and Stripe (API key, auth URL and Client Secret).

 There are two main kinds of cookies: “session” cookies and “persistent” cookies.
 Session cookies only last for the duration of users using the website and are deleted from your computer when you close your browser, whereas persistent cookies outlast user sessions and remain stored on your computer until deleted, or until they reach their expiry date.